 The different sections of this article have been assembled into the following table of contents.

-A seminogram is the most common sort of test to check fertility in men.
-To perform this test a seminal sample should be obtained after ejaculation and then it is evaluated at the laboratory in order to check the number and the status of the sperm.
+A semen analysis or seminogram is the most common test to check fertility in males.
+To perform this test, a sperm sample is collected and then evaluated in the laboratory in order to check the sperm count and motility.